 This amazing piece of equipment allows a 3-D retinal scan to be done, showing the layers of the retina not normally visible to the human eye, even by retinal photography.The technology providing this has advanced significantly over the last 3-5 years, enabling 10,000 scans per second to occur, which means the scanning time is faster and more accurate, giving more information than ever before.
 This machine detects subtle changes that may lead to Glaucoma or Macular Degeneration 2-3 years earlier than traditional tests we have relied on in the past.
 It is also excellent in identifying early changes in your retina as a result of Diabetes, and many other eye health conditions.
 Previously, only some eye specialists had access to this equipment, and so scans could only be done in their rooms at a much higher cost and longer wait time than we can offer.
 Now we can provide this same service with a lower fee and shorter wait time for appointments, meaning we can detect problems in your vision earlier and more cost effectively.

-We first purchased a retinal camera over ten years ago, before this essential service was considered by most optometrists, as it gave so much more insight into health conditions of the eye when we carried out your examination.
+We first purchased a retinal camera over fifteen years ago, before this essential service was considered by most optometrists, as it gave so much more insight into health conditions of the eye when we carried out your examination.
 It is now becoming the standard of care in Australia to have retinal photography done for all adults when they have an examination, just as you would have an X-ray when you go to the dentist.

 This instrument measures the pressure of the fluid that circulates within the eye.
 Should this increase, you are at a higher risk of glaucoma.
 Previously, either drops had to be put into your eyes when you had your examination, so the pressure could be measured using an alternative instrument, or you may have had the “air-puff” technique used (which has been traditionally recognised as less reliable).
 Both of these are more invasive and less comfortable for you.
 The I-care tonometer allows us to measure your pressures with minimal sensation, but still provides an accurate reading.